Woman Smiling

 • Mujeres Unidas en Accion (Dorchester, MA):

-$25,000 towards the cost of support services for its Adult Basic Education Program.
-The services include transportation, support groups, educational counseling and childcare.
+$70,000 over two years towards the cost of support services for its Adult basic Education and ESOL programs, including, transportation, support groups, educational counseling and childcare.

 visit the Mujeres Unidas en Accion website